MITOQ

 - MitoQ significantly supports the health of aorta

-- MitoQ significantly fights oxidative Stress
+- MitoQ significantly fights oxidative stress

 In previous pre-clinical non-human work, investigators at the University of Colorado Boulder had shown that four weeks of MitoQ treatment improved age-related declines in the ability of arteries to dilate.
 In a separate study, the same investigators also showed that four weeks of MitoQ treatment helped to support arterial health.